TauDecay: a library to simulate polarized tau decays via FeynRules and MadGraph5: Summary

 In this paper, we have implemented the main hadronic tau decays, $\tau\to\nu_{\tau}+\pi$, $2\pi$, and $3\pi$, by using the effective vertices in the {\sc FeynRules} and {\sc MadGraph5} framework, and constructed {\sc TauDecay}, a library of helicity amplitudes to simulate polarized tau decays.
 The model file allows us to simulate tau decays when the on-shell tau production is kinematically forbidden, and the stau decay in the stau-neutralino coannihilation region was discussed as an application.
 We also demonstrated that all possible correlations among the decay products of pair-produced taus through a $Z$-boson and a scalar/pseudoscalar Higgs boson can be produced within our full-fledged package.
 The program has been tested carefully by making use of the standard tau decay library {\sc Tauola}.

 \begin{acknowledgement}{\textit{Acknowledgements}} We wish to thank C.~Duhr and P.~de Aquino for their help with {\sc FeynRules} and J.~Alwall, T.~Stelzer and H.~Yokoya for their help with {\sc MadGraph5} and {\sc Tauola}.
 K.M. also thank J.~Keaveney for his help with {\sc Root}.
+We also thank J.~Ellis, F.~Luo and K.~Olive for pointing out a typo in~\eqref{eq103}.
 J.N. acknowledges the warm hospitality extended to him by VUB.
 T.L. is supported by the ARC Centre of Excellence for Particle Physics at the Terascale.
-The work presented here has been in part supported by the Concerted Research action ``Supersymmetric Models and their Signatures at the Large Hadron Collider'' and the Research Council of the Vrije Universiteit Brussel, in part by the Belgian Federal Science Policy Office through the Interuniversity Attraction Pole P7/37, and by the Grant-in-Aid for Scientific Research (No. 20340064) from the Japan Society for the Promotion of Science. \end{acknowledgement}
+The work presented here has been in part supported by the Concerted Research action ``Supersymmetric Models and their Signatures at the Large Hadron Collider'', the Strategic Research Program ``High Energy Physics" and the Research Council of the Vrije Universiteit Brussel, in part by the Belgian Federal Science Policy Office through the Interuniversity Attraction Pole P7/37 and IAP VI/11, and by the Grant-in-Aid for Scientific Research (No. 20340064) from the Japan Society for the Promotion of Science. \end{acknowledgement}